|Bursaries and Grants | Studentships and Scholarships | Open Prizes | Tripos Prizes|

 Approval of a proposed topic must be obtained from Dr Wingfield or Mr Layton before the end of the Easter Term, and completed essays must be sent to the Senior Tutor to reach him by 15 October 2013.

-Charles Grant Tennant Prize - Light Verse
+Charles Grant Tennant Prize for Light Verse and Libretto

 The Charles Grant Tennant Prizes were founded by a member of the College who was killed in action in 1915.

 (i) one or two prizes of up to £960 in total for the best piece(s) of light or humorous verse, preferably on an event or person of topical interest.
 No maximum or minimum length is prescribed and joint entries are admissible.
 Each entrant may submit up to three entries.